Humboldt Asians & Pacific Islanders (HAPI)

 Support the Eureka Chinatown Monument

-Help the Humboldt Asians & Pacific Islanders raise funds to build a Chinatown Monument at the corner of 1st and E Street at the waterfront in Eureka.
-The Monument will share the Journey of Chinese people in Humboldt County and memorialize the former Chinatown that existed in Eureka, the expulsion, the banishment for 70 years, and the eventual growth of a vibrant and diverse Asian American community.
+Help the HAPI raise funds to build a Chinatown Monument at the corner of 1st and E Street on the Eureka waterfront.
+The Monument will share the journey of Chinese people in Humboldt County and memorialize the former Chinatown that existed in Eureka, the expulsion, banishment for 70 years, and the eventual growth of a vibrant and diverse Asian American community.

 Eureka Chinatown Project

-The Eureka Chinatown Project is an initiative by community members and Humboldt Asians & Pacific Islanders in Solidarity (HAPI) to honor the history and culture of the first Chinese people in Humboldt County, California.
+The Eureka Chinatown Project is an initiative by community members and HAP to honor the history and culture of the first Chinese people in Humboldt County, California.

 Humboldt Taiko